obluda2173/Inception/README.md

 - *Image:* A blueprint for a container (like a template).
 - *Container:* A running instance of an image.
 - *Dockerfile:* A script that defines how to build an image.
-- *Docler Compose:* A tool to define and run multiple containers easily.
+- *Docker Compose:* A tool to define and run multiple containers easily.

 ### 4. Basic Docker Commands
 - "docker build -t my_image ." -> Build an image from a Dockerfile.